 If there is no traffic policy configured for that user’s role and the security level is None, the SSL VPN connection fails.

-If the client passes the CIC, the level of security at the client machine is determined, depending on the requirements for the different levels configured and the software installed in the client machine.
+If the client passes the client integrity check, the level of security at the client machine is determined, depending on the requirements for the different levels configured and the software installed in the client machine.
 For more information on how to configure security levels, see Section 3.2.1, Client Security Levels.

 If the client adheres to the accepted security level, the SSL VPN connection is made and the secure tunnel is established between the SSL VPN client and server.